Meet the video production team

-LCB produces engaging videos for local Sydney, Australia-wide and international businesses – for internal and external communications, marketing, training, human resources and more
+LCB produces engaging videos for local Sydney, Australia-wide and international businesses and government clients – for internal and external communications, marketing, training, human resources and more

 Lights Camera Business was started in 2014 by Reuben Field, a Grammy-nominated filmmaker with an advertising background who wanted to change the way business videos are made.
 LCB is innovative, professional and friendly, working closely with clients to make the production process easy and enjoyable.
 We do almost everything in-house, from shooting to animation to green-screen visual effects and more – and when we can't, we have a highly skilled network of freelancers to call on.

 Our work is notable for the authenticity and clarity of its content and for its entertaining, high-energy style.

 We have a passion for translating complex messages into easy-to-understand videos that add value to organisations.
 Our modest goal is to make the best business videos in the world.

 Reuben began his career directing music videos including the Grammy-nominated DVD Liberacion.
 In 2005 he co-founded Starchild Media, which produced television including ABC’s Review with Myles Barlow, and he directed TV commercials for Woolworths and Pepsi.
 His 2009 short Wauchope won MTV’s ONE80PROJECT and was subsequently produced as the one-hour pilot Dungoona, while his short film Gecko was selected for Flickerfest.
 He started LCB in 2014 with a focus on bringing his visual storytelling skills to the world of business, to save the world from bad corporate videos.